CMS ITU Training Event

 IHS Partnership Virtual Trainings | (January 19 – February 18, 2022)

 In partnership with Indian Health Service, the Centers for Medicare & Medicaid Services (CMS) is committed to helping the Indian Health Service (IHS), Tribal Health Programs, and Urban Indian Programs to maximize their ability to access third party resources.
 To meet this objective, CMS, in partnership with the States, the Veterans Administration, the Social Security Administration, and the IHS, provides training to patient benefits advocates on the programs and benefits available through Medicare, Medicaid, the Children’s Health Insurance Program (CHIP), and the Health Insurance Marketplace.

 The Centers for Medicare & Medicaid Services (CMS) Division of Tribal Affairs (DTA) in conjunction with the Indian Health Service (IHS) invite you to the 2022 CMS Outreach & Education Event.

-The event will be held virtually from Wednesday, January 19th to Friday, February 18th, 2022.
-REGISTER NOW!
+The event was held virtually from Wednesday, January 19th to Friday, February 18th, 2022.

 - Business Office Staff

 - Medicare, Medicaid, CHIP and the Health Insurance Marketplace

 - Clinical Documentation Improvement